|<Prev Mail||Index||Resources – Windows/WMI Next>|

 The only parameter is a table of consequent HTTP requests that form a transaction.
 In order to modify monitor parameters and/or record a transaction press the Edit button.
 The Web Transaction Monitor configuration form will appear.

-Port – is a port number; the FTP protocol default is 21, and 22 for the SFTP protocol.
+Port – is a port number; the default port for FTP and FTPES protocol is 21, for the SFTP protocol it is 22, FTPS uses port 990.

 Authentication – this monitor uses credentials to be supplied to a FTP server if it requires authentication.
 The credentials can be selected in the Credentials section below.